Great customer service results in brand loyalty.

 While the pandemic made it difficult to have face-to-face personal relationships with customers, it did accelerate the jewelry industry’s embrace of technology to simulate the in-store experience.

-But brick and mortar jewelers are leaders when it comes to customer service, and in the virtual realm they can continue to provide the superior kind of concierge services for which they are best known.
+But brick-and-mortar jewelers are leaders when it comes to customer service, and in the virtual realm, they can continue to provide the superior kind of concierge services for which they are best known.

-“Where jewelers, especially independents can win is in the omni channel experience, providing the real boutique services for which they’re known, wherever shoppers find them,” describes Neil Shah, Shah Luxury, jewelry manufacturer and IT developer in New York City.
+“Where jewelers, especially independents, can win is in the omni channel experience, providing the real boutique services for which they’re known, wherever shoppers find them,” describes Neil Shah, Shah Luxury, jewelry manufacturer and IT developer in New York City.

 Virtual Meetings: Today, it’s easier than ever to replicate the in-store buying experience, says Ryan Hakimi, vice president of the New York diamantaire, C.H.
 Hakimi, in a Plumb Club podcast, Automating Jewelry.
 “The technology is out there.
-Visitors can go into a retailer’s gallery and see a 360-degree view, or visit a virtual showroom and have a one-on-one appointment in a live setting.”
+Visitors can visit a retailer’s gallery and see a 360-degree view, or visit a virtual showroom and have a one-on-one appointment in a live setting.”

 A big success for jewelers, from independents to large retailers like Signet, has been virtual appointments, one-to-one video calls with customers to showcase products of personal interest, cites Kristopher, who suggests jewelers include a “request a virtual appointment” on their website to reinforce that personal touch.